vladtarko/rtools/README.md

 > Reads a csv file with variable names on the first row and the variable labels on the second row.

+df_list <- **read_excel_allsheets**(fileName)

+> Reads all the sheets from an Excel file into a list of tibbles/dataframes.
+The names of each element in the list is the name of the excel sheet.

 x_corr <- **cor.prob**(x)

 > Creates a correlation matrix with p-values.
 Generates a table with all combinations of variables + a column with the correlation, and another column with the p-value.